SELECTED REFERENCES ON NIH HISTORY

 National Cancer Institute, Journal of the National Cancer Institute, special fortieth anniversary issue 59 (2) suppl., 1977.
 Washington, D.C.: Government Printing Office, DHEW Publication No. (NIH) 77-13.

-National Institute of Allergy and Infectious Diseases, History and Fact Book, internal publication, 1963.
+National Institute of Allergy and Infectious Diseases, History and Fact Book, NIH publication, 1963.

 National Institute of Allergy and Infectious Diseases, Intramural Contributions, 1887-1987, ed. by Harriet R. Greenwald and Victoria A. Harden.
 Bethesda, Maryland: National Institute of Allergy and Infectious Diseases, 1987.